umatrangolo/nio-notes/NOTES.md

     res59: java.nio.channels.SelectionKey = sun.nio.ch.SelectionKeyImpl@10b0b504

 Here we just registered our interest in reading from each SocketChannel.
-The list of possibl events that we can use during registration is:
+The list of possible events that we can use during registration is:

     scala> java.nio.channels.SelectionKey.OP_